 The non-native Sika deer, which is rapidly spreading across Scotland, put in an occasional appearance.
 Like the Roe deer they tend to be much more reclusive than the Red deer and stick to the forested areas.

 Stalking takes place on the estate from the start of September through to the middle of February.
 Unlike many estates, there is no let stalking on Attadale.
-All the guests that go out during the stag stalking season are friends and family.
 The estate stalker undertakes all the culling during the hind season.
+All the guests that go out at Attadale during the stag stalking season are friends and family.
+We do not let the stalking.